Metaphors mold minds

 March 2022

-You watch the 15 minute version of this talk here, or scroll down to read more:
+You can watch the 15 minute version of this talk here, or scroll down to read more:

 Every good design is founded on a great metaphor.